erayyildiz/Morpheus/README.md

 **Note that the files DATASET_OBJ_FILE, LEMMA_DECODER_FILE and MORPH_DECODER_FILE are created during training** The input file must be in conll format which is tab separated and the second column contains surface words.
 The other columns are not imported and will be ignored.
-The putput file is also in conll format where third column contains lemmata and sixth column contains morphological tags.
+The output file is also in conll format where third column contains lemmata and sixth column contains morphological tags.

 ### Experimental Results